polaris-core/PolarisCore/README.md

-# photon-core
+# PolarisCore
-PhotonCore is a server software for Minecraft based on Minestom
+PolarisCore is a server software for Minecraft based on Minestom